baidiwang/coronavirus-hospitals-zipcode/README.md

 Describe how and where you found the data with links to sources.
 Put the raw data (csv format) in a folder called `data` in this folder.
 Make a folder called `notebooks` where you will write your pandas code.

 -   The first data I found is from [NYC Department of Health and Mental Hygiene](https://github.com/baidiwang/coronavirus-data/blob/master/tests-by-zcta.csv).
--   The second data I found is from [a NY Government PDF document](https://ag.ny.gov/sites/default/files/press-releases/archived/NYSHospitalsByCounty.pdf).
+-   The second data I found is from a[NY Government PDF document](https://ag.ny.gov/sites/default/files/press-releases/archived/NYSHospitalsByCounty.pdf).

 Write up at least one or up to three findings from your analysis based on the data you found.